Germany will back Greek aid but wary of hints at haircut

 Merkel’s conservatives and their Free Democrat (FDP) junior partners include a small band who routinely rebel against euro zone bailouts in the Bundestag.
 Nowhere near numerous enough to defeat Merkel, they can however cause her embarrassment.

-“The chancellor does not technically need her own majority but it is an important signal,” said one senior CDU lawmaker.
+“The chancellor does not technically need her own majority but it is an important signal,” said a senior lawmaker from her Christian Democrats (CDU).
 “However, the number of rebels has not grown in the past six months.”

 FDP whip Rainer Bruederle backed the Greek package, saying: “There is a danger with all these measures that they set a precedent … But Greece is an extreme special case.”